alliblk/IHNV/README.md

 ### Data Files

 Data files are .txt files with fasta formatted sequences.
+You can find them [here](https://github.com/alliblk/IHNVcode/tree/master/Data_files)
 The files contain aligned sequences.
 Each sequence is 303nt long.
 Each taxon name contains the isolation year, the unique sequence identifier, the subgroup, and a random number so that no taxon names repeat in that order.
 This repo contains the following data files:
-* 114 unique U genogroup sequence types detected within the study, plus an outgroup taxon.
-[114UniqueSeqs.txt](https://github.com/alliblk/IHNVcode/blob/master/MaxLikelihood/114UniqueSeqs.txt)
-* All 619 U events, sorted by date.
-[AllUEvents.txt](https://github.com/alliblk/IHNVcode/blob/master/BEAST/All_U_Tree/AllUEvents.txt)
-* Additional files with only [UC events](https://github.com/alliblk/IHNVcode/blob/master/BEAST/UC_tree/UC_events.txt) or only [UP events](https://github.com/alliblk/IHNVcode/blob/master/BEAST/UP_tree/UP_events.txt) for use in ancestral state reconstruction.

 ### Analysis